Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 ## Mnemonic to Secret Key

 Of course, the secret key is a point on an elliptic curve, not a phrase.

+But we all start somewhere...

 BIP39 applies 2,048 rounds of the SHA-512 hash function to the mnemonic to derive a 64 byte key.